Agenda– Solutions for responsible water use and long-term viability of agriculture in Punjab

 - PAU Kisan APP– Using this farmer can have access to each and every newly updated information either it is related to crop variety, disease or pest control, fertilizer dose, irrigation or weather forecast.

-- Most of the farmers has adopted laser leveller and very less were practicing short duration varieties.
+- Most of them adopted laser leveller and some adopted short duration variety.

 - Demonstration on soil moisture sensor was also given to farmers.

-Discussion- At the end one session of discussion was kept in which farmers shared their views and asked queries.
+At the end of session farmers shared their views and asked queries.